SOUTH AFRICAN VINYL RELEASES

 For large scans of the images, click on the images: you may need to use the zoom feature in your browser to see the full image

+Vinyl album: A&M AMC 2090, 1969?)
+(A&M, South Africa).
 Single sleeve, with broadly same front and back - white panel on top left of front cover modified to include larger A&M logo and SA catalogue number.
-Back cover has SA cat number top left and a "STEREO also plays mono " panel bottom right replacing text on other editions.
+Back cover has early form SA cat number (AMC ####) top left and a "STEREO also plays mono " panel bottom right replacing text on other editions.
 No address.
 An a tiny unreadable logo "Ariona Press" at bottom right under the A&M logo (could be Arione, Arions).
 Front cover only is laminated - my copy is a bit worse for wear and the lamination is peeling off.
 Clear plastic protective inner.

-I'm pretty certain from the catalogue number that this was released at more or less the same time as the UK release, sometime in 1969.
-Other A&M SA records tracked online include:
+Likely from the catalogue number that this was released at more or less the same time as the UK release, sometime in 1969.

 South Africa dropped the ball here

 (*) Vinyl album: AMC 2152 (A&M, South Africa, 1970).
 Spotted online.
 In later years A&M in South Africa would use the same cat number as the UK release, but with an AMLH prefix.
 There was also an "AMC" release of Strawbs (AMC 2090) and From The Witchwood (AMC 2152).

 The South African release has the small grey A&M logo at top right (like US releases), with the SA catalogue number at top left of the cover.
 Nothing more known - anyone got this?